 The key management personnel of the Academy Trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £256,212 (2020 £239,122).
+The total amount of key management personnel benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £362,243 (2021 - £256,212).
+This includes £51,114 charged by DoNESC for management services.